Open infrastructure software in the public interest

 Making Rust faster than C

 Our mission is to make critical infrastructure software safer.
-We must eliminate performance considerations as a barrier for adoptiong the memory safe languange Rust in order to achieve this goal.
+We must eliminate performance considerations as a barrier for adopting the memory safe languange Rust in order to achieve this goal.

 We believe that software must become safer; that this is paramount in critical infrastructure; and that Rust is an outstanding choice of technology for this purpose.